CCI Trading Strategy — What is it? (Backtest, Indicator, Settings, Rules, and example)

 What is the formula of the CCI?

-The steps are listed below in sequential order.
+The formula of the CCI indicator is based on four steps listed below in sequential order:

 1. First, you must calculate the typical price, which is the mean value of the high, low, and close.